rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^analyses]: List the examples.
 NEED

-The resources I've gathered 2015 to 2022, and cover multiple countries and multiple demographics.
-In total, I looked at 15 surveys, but

-pp.11
+Within these groupings, there is considerable deviation in methodology, most notably in which groups questions are asked and in which questions are asked.

+__Notes__[^pew_2022]: AI and Human Enhancement: Americans’ Openness Is Tempered by a Range of Concerns

+United States, N=5107/10260, Nov.1-7 2021
+- gene-editing for prevention (GEP)
+  - experience?
+[8, 47, 44, 1] (a lot, a little, none, N/A)
+  - (*) widespread use?
+[30, 30, 39, 1] (good, ..., not sure, N/A)
+  - if available, use?
+[16, 32, 25, 24, 3] (++yes, +yes, +no, +++no, N/A)
+  - scenarios if GEP widespread
+    - people use it morally poorly [45, 39, 9, 5, 3] ((++yes, +yes, ...)
+    - help people live longer/better []

-[^]: Pew Research Center, March 2022, “AI and Human Enhancement: Americans’ Openness Is Tempered by a Range of Concerns” <br><br> Notes: (1) 5107/10260 respondants on the section on gene-editing, which was conducted Nov.
-1-7 2021 (2) <br><br> Quotes: "_Americans strongly support using gene editing techniques for people’s therapeutic needs.
+[^pew_2022]: Pew Research Center, March 2022, “AI and Human Enhancement: Americans’ Openness Is Tempered by a Range of Concerns” <br><br> Quotes: "_Americans strongly support using gene editing techniques for people’s therapeutic needs.
 But, when it comes to their potential use to enhance human health over the course of a lifetime by reducing a baby’s risk of getting serious diseases or conditions, as many Americans think this would be a bad idea for society as say it would be a good idea.
 The public is also closely divided over whether they would want this for their own baby.
 As with previous Pew Research Center surveys on this topic, women and more religious Americans are less accepting of gene editing for this purpose._"

 <!-- [^]: Ni, Congning, Zhiyu Wan, Chao Yan, Yongtai Liu, Ellen Wright Clayton, Bradley Malin, and Zhijun Yin.
 "The Public Perception of the# GeneEditedBabies Event Across Multiple Social Media Platforms: Observational Study."
 Journal of medical Internet research 24, no. 3 (2022): e31687. <br><br> Notes: <br><br> Quotes: